ypsitau/pico-Recognizer-ILI9341/README.md

 ## Installation

+In order to install the pre-built binary file to your Pico board, follow these steps:

 1. Press and hold the BOOTSEL button on your Pico board while connecting it to your computer via USB.
 Release the BOOTSEL button after connecting.
 2. Your Pico board should appear as a removable drive such as `D:`.
 Copy one of the following UF2 files to the drive: